 EKOenergy’s ecolabel also takes into account how the energy has been produced.
 We have introduced a set of criteria, focussing on the impact of the production on nature.
 In the case of hydropower we take into account the impact on migratory fish (and other river species).
 We set sustainability criteria for the origin and use of bioenergy.
 For wind and solar, we take into account the location of the power plant.
 For example, we check that the power plant is not located in an Important Bird and Biodiversity Area.

 By choosing EKOenergy, you help us raise these issues in discussions with producers and sellers.
 And if you buy EKOenergy certified hydropower, your energy seller makes contributions to EKOenergy’s Environmental Fund.
-The money of that Fund is used to finance river restoration projects.
+This Fund finances river restoration projects.
 Since 2013, we have collected € 290,000.
-With that money, we have financed 10 river restoration projects, mainly in Finland, where the majority of the EKOenergy certified hydropower is sold.
+With that smount, we have financed 10 river restoration projects, mainly in Finland, where the majority of the EKOenergy certified hydropower is sold.

 Blog continues after the picture.

 Other Development Goals (SDG 3, 4 & 5)

 When selecting Climate Fund projects, we take into account the impact on other Sustainable Development Goals, such as the impact on good health (SDG 3), quality education (SDG 4) and gender equality (SDG 5).

 In the past years, we have mainly financed solar installations in remote schools and hospitals.
 For example, in 2016, we donated €20,000 to install solar panels at two health centers in Southern Cameroon.
 Use of electricity provides a significant improvement to the healthcare system in the rural areas of Cameroon by allowing the use of solar powered fridges to store vaccinations and medicine and by having light at night.